openhab/openhab-android/docs/USAGE.md

 ## Alarm Clock

 The openHAB app will send the next wake-up time from your alarm clock app to the server.
 The time is sent as a number containing the number of milliseconds since the epoch.
-Please configure an Item name in the settings.
+The Item name's default is `AndroidAlarmClock`, but you can change it in the settings.

 Example item definition:
 ```
-Number AndroidAlarm
+Number AndroidAlarmClock

 ```